-Our monthly competitions consist of three parts: the Project competition and two Open competition categories.
-Each member may enter one image in the Project competition and two in the Open competition.
+Poly’s monthly competitions from January to November consist of three parts: the Project Competition; and two Open Competition categories called the Realistic category and the Enhanced Reality category.
+Each member may enter one image in the Project Competition; and two images in either one of, or split between the two, Open Competition categories.
 Here’s how to prepare and send your images.

-Entries must be attached to an email (attach all three images to a single email) and emailed no later than 5 p.m. the night before the competition.
-The email address for entries is available to members and is not published here on the website.
+Entries must be attached to an email (attach all three images to a single email) and sent no later than 5 p.m. the night before the competition.
+The email address for entries is given to Poly members and not shown here.

-Our computer uses Windows.
+Poly’s computer uses Windows.
 Please be sure to send your images as attachments to your email.
-Mac users need to be aware that the default behavior of the Mac email software is to embed images into the body of email.
-These we cannot use.
+Mac users need to be aware that the default behavior of Mac email software is to embed images into the body of an email and become unusable for competition.